-ADULT HEALTH - 2 (AH-2)
+ADULT HEALTH 2

 AH-2 is a 6-week course that delves into various medical and surgical disciplines - Neurology, Ophthalmology, Trauma and Orthopaedics.
 As with AH-1, things go by very quickly in this course with these major disciplines getting only about a week each.
 It can be helpful to read up on some Phase 1 content before commencing each discipline.
 The 6 weekly themes for the course are based common medical and surgical presentations and form the basis of weekly CMTs - Sudden acute weakness, Progressive weakness, Polyarthritis and the red eye, Acute knee pain, Acute traumatic injury and Musculoskeletal degeneration.
-Lectures, online activities and tutorials at uni and hospital will help you to formulate differential diagnosis and understand the basics of management for each presentation.
+Lectures, online activities and help you to formulate differential the basics of management for each presentation.
 AH-2 has the most surgical focus of all the courses in 3rd year and your clinical school will schedule the opportunity to see some a variety of surgeries and highly specialised procedures.
 You will also get your first taste of trauma, advanced life support and trauma management in AH-2.

-The neurological and orthopaedic components of this course form a significant part of clinical knowledge and skills required for ICE as summarised below:
+The neurological and orthopaedic components of this course form a significant part of clinical knowledge and skills required for ICE as summarised to the right: